DRI-network/RICO/README.md

 ![](https://dri.network/static/images/rico-banner.png)

-**Please be careful.
-This Version is Alpha. application may contain bugs.We are not responsible for any losses caused by this version.**
+**This is an Alpha version and may still contain bugs.
+We are not responsible for any losses caused by this version.**

-This framework is a decentralized framework, that makeing the initial coin offering more responsible and decentralized.

 ## Design Concept

+RICO is a framework which forms a robust boilerplate for decentralized initial coin offerings (ICO).
+With RICO your ICO will be more responsible and be easier to set up and launch.

+##### The problems with conventional ICO's

-In the case of the conventional ICO, the project owner can freely decide the process of generating the token.
-That is, the token design and token holding ratio is determined by the project owner.
-The sale of the token is done after issuance, and the project supporter purchases the issued token.
+With a conventional ICO, the project owner can freely decide the process how tokens are generated.
+That is, the token design and holding ratio is decided by the project owner.
+After an initial issuance these tokens are sold to supporters at a certain price or exchanged for the total raised funds during the ICO.

-In our approach, all execution processes of issuing tokens are strictly defined on the Ethereum Virtual Machine (EVM) and executed automatically.
-In addition, by automatically controlling the step of token generation, we can implement fair distribution for promoting system decentralization.
+With RICO's approach the entire execution process of issuing tokens is strictly defined on the Ethereum Virtual Machine (EVM) and executed automatically.
+With RICO your ICO will be fully automatic and decentrilized.
+The decentrilized nature of an ICO created with RICO implements a true fair distribution system.

+An ICO made with RICO is:
+- Decentralized
 - Autonomous
-- Comfortable
-- Decentralizing
-- Equitable
+- Fair
 - Mintable
+- Easy to use

 ## Dependencies